 Brella Matchmaking is based on Artificial Intelligence recommendations.
 It allows attendees to select detailed interests and intents to make meaningful connections.

-When accessing the Admin Panel, you will find the Matchmaking tab that will enable you to create a list of categories, interests, and intents that will help your audience network in a smart and efficient manner.
+When accessing the Admin Panel, you will find the Matchmaking tab that will enable you to create a list of categories, interests, and intents that will help your audience network in a clever and efficient manner.
 Not only benefiting your audience but your associates.

 This article walks you through the main aspects of this feature and how you can make the most of it for your events.
 Let's get started! 🚀